gavdraper/gavdraper.github.io/_drafts/switch-to-ssl-with-cloudflare.md

 ---
 layout: post
-title: Switch To SSL With CloudFlare
+title: Switch to SSL With CloudFlare
 date: '2017-04-26 19:05:38'
 ---

-## SSL All The Things
+## SSL All the Things
-Browsers are starting to highlight sites without SSL and insecure in a bid to push everyone to using SSL.
+Browsers are starting to highlight sites without SSL as insecure in a bid to push everyone to using SSL.
 This is a great move and the sooner we can get to near 100% sites running on SSL the better.
-Google are also apparently going to be ranking sites running over SSL higher than their non encrypted counterparts.
-In the past switching to SSL has been a bit of a pain from expensive certififates to CA's that don't do the correct checks and hosts that don't allow SSL on their free/lower priced options.
+Google are also apparently going to be ranking sites running over SSL higher than their non-encrypted counterparts.
+In the past switching to SSL has been a bit of a pain from expensive certificates to CA's that don't do the correct checks and hosts that don't allow SSL on their free/lower priced options.

 ## Why CloudFlare
 CloudFlare is a lot of things, they insert themselves into the DNS path to your site, effectively becoming a man in the middle.
 This allows them to offer a host of services from CDN, DDoS protection, SSL, Page Rules, HTML Rewrites.
 They have a number of Enterprise level features but everything I discuss here can be done on their free plan.